userfrosting/extend-user/README.md

 ```

 ### Add to the sprinkle list
-Edit UserFrosting `app/sprinkles/sprinkles.json` file and add `extend-user` to the sprinkle list to enable it.
+Edit UserFrosting `app/sprinkles.json` file and add `extend-user` to the sprinkle list to enable it.

 ### Update the assets build & composer

-- From the UserFrosting `/build` directory, run `npm run uf-assets-install`
-- Run `composer update` from the `app/` directory.
+- Run `composer update` from the base web directory.

 ### Run migration

-- From the `migrations/` directory, run `php install.php`.
-This should discover and run the migration in the Sprinkle, creating the new table.
+- Run `php bakery bake` from the base web directory.